 Cost of Ownership

-This second generation model doesn't diverge too markedly from the template laid down by its predecessor.
+This third generation model doesn't diverge too markedly from the template laid down by its predecessors.
 It's just better in every measurable regard; more powerful, more economical, quicker, bigger and less polluting.
 It's also built of superior materials, is arguably a bit better looking and comes with some tempting high-tech options.
 Admire it for what it is.
 The X6 isn't going away.

 BMW X6 review by Jonathan Crouch